TheLartians/modern-wasm-starter/README.md

 npm install
 ```

-This will create the files `source/WasmModule.js` and `source/WasmModule.d.ts` from the C++ code in the [wasm](wasm) directory, as well as transpile everything into a JavaScript module in the `dist` directory.
+This will create the files `source/WasmModule.js` and `source/WasmModule.d.ts` from the C++ code in the [wasm](wasm) directory and transpile everything into a JavaScript module in the `dist` directory.
-To bind your own project to JavaScript, add it as a CPM.cmake dependency in the [CMakeLists.txt](wasm/CMakeLists.txt) file and define the bindings in the [wasmGlue.cpp](wasm/source/wasmGlue.cpp) source file.
+To build your code as wasm, add it as a CPM.cmake dependency in the [CMakeLists.txt](wasm/CMakeLists.txt) file and define the bindings in the [wasmGlue.cpp](wasm/source/wasmGlue.cpp) source file.
 To update the wasm and TypeScript declarations, you can run `npm run build:wasm`.

 ### Run tests